prawnsalad/KiwiIRC/README.md

+# Note - This version is no longer in active development!
+# The new, better version is here: https://github.com/kiwiirc/kiwiirc

-## Note - This version of Kiwi IRC is only receiving bug and security updates!
+### This version of Kiwi IRC is only receiving bug and security updates
-### New development is now going into the next verison of Kiwi IRC - https://github.com/kiwiirc/kiwiirc

 This is a complete re-write and is now using much more modern development tools and includes over 5 years worth of knowledge on how people use web IRC clients.
 If you are looking for the latest and greatest IRC features then this new version is the way to go!